Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 ### Update pip (Python package manager):

-- Type the following command to update pip:
+- To update pip, use the following command:

         python -m pip install --upgrade pip

-- To check the version:
+- To check the version, use:

         pip --version